RainL1/BLE-encryption-key/README.md

 This is application for checking secure of BLE ecnryption key.

-Working on linux ( version 1.0.0 )
+Working on linux and UNIX ( version 1.0.1 )

 To install requirments -> ```pip install pyshark``` and ``` sudo apt install tshark ```

 To start ``` python main.py ```

+GET SOON update to WINDOWS version